moritzploss/tribology/README.md

 #### Latest Neutral Build

+- no longer compatible with Python 3.4 and lower
 - the `data_import` module now provides methods to import output files from PCS Instruments test rigs.
 - module `data_import` added. the module contains methods for data